• Skip to main content

 Arizer Vaporizers – A Quick Overview

-• The new Arizer ArGo vaporizer is one of the most pocketable dry herb vaporizers to be released in the last couple of years.
+- The new Arizer ArGo vaporizer is one of the most pocketable dry herb vaporizers to be released in the last couple of years.

-• The Extreme-Q is still one of, if not the best, best budget desktop options on the market, and now we have an upgraded version of the Extreme Q called the Arizer XQ2.
+- The Extreme-Q is still one of, if not the best, best budget desktop options on the market, and now we have an upgraded version of the Extreme Q called the Arizer XQ2.

-• The Solo 2 offers the best battery life of any portable vaporizer on the market.
+- The Solo 2 offers the best battery life of any portable vaporizer on the market.

-• These vaporizers stand the test of time.
+- These vaporizers stand the test of time.
 They are durable and reliable, and all the units offer great vapor quality.

 Not-So-Portable, Portable Vaporizers.
-Anyone that reads my reviews will know that one of the main things I look for in a portable vaporizer is the unit’s actual portability.
+Anyone who reads my reviews will know that one of the main things I look for in a portable vaporizer is the unit’s actual portability.
 I like to take my vaporizers to all kinds of places, and a glass stem in your pocket isn’t always the best idea.

 For this reason, I haven’t been a huge fan of using the Arizer vaporizers on the go.
 Here enters the newest Arizer vaporizer.